metrorailings/OwlBlog/content/posts/week-4-insights-1.md

 Sean Payton coming out with a phenomenal drive in the second half, having Winston throw the deep ball on a sideline fly route, followed by Taysom Hill running the ball with power straight up the gut of the Giants defense.
 Payton likely saw the Giants playing a little too aggressively in the box and decided the deep backfield was open for business.

+Now that the Giants are playing defensive backs deeper, Payton is compensating by calling more running plays.

 ***

 ## Browns @ Vikings